Buying a new CPU for your PC can be a daunting task, especially if this is your first time.

 Best Budget AMD Gaming CPU 2020

-So far, the biggest crux of the AMD Ryzen CPUs was the fact that they did not support integrated graphics which meant that people, who bought the Ryzen CPUs, had to buy separate graphics cards as well.
+So far, the biggest crux of the AMD Ryzen CPUs was the fact that they did not support integrated graphics which meant that people, who bought the Ryzen CPUs, had to purchase separate graphics cards as well.

 The good news is that with Ryzen 2, you will not have to buy separate graphics cards if you just want to power your computer and play some lightweight titles on them.

 For those who do not know, the AMD Ryzen 3 2200G does come with a Vega integrated GPU, and at first, I thought it would not be enough, but I was wrong.

 If you are looking to build an HTPC, I do not think you can find a better CPU from AMD’s side of things than this one.
-Sure, it might sound like an overkill to some, but it more than makes up for it.
+Sure, it might sound like overkill to some, but it more than makes up for it.

 You also get a pretty decent frequency with the AMD Ryzen 3 2200G with the base clock of 3.5 GHz and the boost of 3.7 GHz.

 If you want to play some lightweight games, then the good news is that the integrated Vega GPU will certainly provide you with a decent 720p gaming performance, and I can assure you that you will be able to play most of the eSport titles without any issue whatsoever.

-Lastly but not the least, you would expect AMD to sell this chips with a locked multiplier, but you would be wrong.
+Lastly but not the least, you would expect AMD to sell this chip with a locked multiplier, but you would be wrong.
 As a matter of fact, the AMD Ryzen 3 2200G can be overclocked, but if you need higher clocks, then you are going to need a better cooler.

 In conclusion, the AMD Ryzen 3 2200G gets the job done for the most part and is a wonderful processor for those who are looking to build a budget gaming PC.